Random close pack: Definition

 Random close packing of spheres does not have yet a precise geometric definition.
 It is defined statistically, and results are empirical.
 A container is randomly filled with objects, and then the container is shaken or tapped until the objects do not compact any further, at this point the packing state is RCP.
 The definition of packing fraction can be given as: "the volume taken by number of particles in a given space of volume".
 In other words, packing fraction defines the packing density.
 It has been shown that the filling fraction increases with the number of taps until the saturation density is reached.
 Also, the saturation density increases as the tapping amplitude decreases.
 Thus, RCP is the packing fraction given by the limit as the tapping amplitude goes to zero, and the limit as the number of taps goes to infinity.

 Effect of object shape

 The particle volume fraction at RCP depends on the objects being packed.
-If the objects are polydispersed then the volume fraction depends non-trivially on the size-distribution and can be arbitrarily close to 1.
+If the objects are polydispersed then the volume fraction depends non-trivially on the size-distribution and can be arbitrarily close to 1 in the limit of very large standard deviation of the size-distribution.
+In practice, available analytical solutions and numerical simulations display a saturation plateau at volume fractions 0.96-0.99 for large values of the standard deviation.
 Still for (relatively) monodisperse objects the value for RCP depends on the object shape; for spheres it is 0.64, for M&M's candy it is 0.68.